rabin-joshi-cognizant/cognizant-enablement/README.md

 # Cognizant Enablement

 We are excited to propose updates to the existing training program for new associates joining the Cap1 team.
-As part of this program, we would like to have all candidates complete an assignment.
-This assignment will help us evaluate their skills and ensure that they are a good fit for the training program.
+As part of this program, we would like to have all candidates complete an assignment of building an iOS application individually and from scratch.
+The knowledge gained in working through this assignment will help the candidates gain the prerequisite knowledge to ensure that they are a good fit for the project.

 There are several mandatory features that the application must possess in order to be considered complete.
 These include: